natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tu-4%20(China).md

 === Defensive armament ===
 {{Specs-Avia-Defensive}}
 <!-- ''Defensive armament with turret machine guns or cannons, crewed by gunners.
 Examine the number of gunners and what belts or drums are better to use.
 If defensive weaponry is not available, remove this subsection.'' -->
-{{main|NR-23 (23 mm)}}
+{{main|Type 23-1 (23 mm)}}

 The '''''{{PAGENAME}}''''' is defended by:

-* 2 x 23 mm NR-23 cannons, front dorsal turret (275 rpg = 550 total)
+* 2 x 23 mm Type 23-1 cannons, front dorsal turret (275 rpg = 550 total)
-* 2 x 23 mm NR-23 cannons, rear dorsal turret (275 rpg = 550 total)
+* 2 x 23 mm Type 23-1 cannons, rear dorsal turret (275 rpg = 550 total)
-* 2 x 23 mm NR-23 cannons, front ventral turret (250 rpg = 500 total)
+* 2 x 23 mm Type 23-1 cannons, front ventral turret (250 rpg = 500 total)
-* 2 x 23 mm NR-23 cannons, rear ventral turret (500 rpg = 1,000 total)
+* 2 x 23 mm Type 23-1 cannons, rear ventral turret (500 rpg = 1,000 total)
-* 2 x 23 mm NR-23 cannons, tail turret (275 rpg = 550 total)
+* 2 x 23 mm Type 23-1 cannons, tail turret (275 rpg = 550 total)

-Like the bomb load, the defensive armament of the Chinese Tu-4 remains unchanged from the Soviet model, with a total of 10 [[NR-23 (23 mm)|23 mm NR-23 cannons]] providing all-round coverage.
+Like the bomb load, the defensive armament of the Chinese Tu-4 remains unchanged from the Soviet model, with a total of 10 [[Type 23-1 (23 mm)|23 mm Type 23-1 cannons]] providing all-round coverage.
 While the defensive armament is excellent, you need to engage targets manually as the AI gunners do not engage at sufficient range to take out threats.
 The utility of the turrets is also lessened when facing missile-armed jets, which can engage you from longer ranges.
 In these cases you want to throttle down or even turn off your engines to make it harder for them to get a missile lock, and so draw them into range of your guns.

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->